Gridonyx/gridonyx.github.io/_posts/2021-06-01-subaddressing-in-exchange-online.markdown

 Set-ExecutionPolicy Unrestricted
 {% endhighlight %}

-I recommend setting the execution policy back to the default of Restricted when you're done:
-{% highlight powershell %}
-Set-ExecutionPolicy Restricted
-{% endhighlight %}

 After the install has completed, you must import the module into PowerShell, like so:
 {% highlight powershell %}
 Import-Module ExchangeOnlineManagement
 {% endhighlight %}

-Then you must connect to your organization, where `user@email.com` is a account with appropriate role assignments:
+Then you must connect to your organization, where `user@email.com` is an account with appropriate role assignments in your tenant:
 {% highlight powershell %}
 Connect-ExchangeOnline -UserPrincipalName user@email.com
 {% endhighlight %}